-It all really started when Travertine tiles became popular with interior designers and architects using them in their designs and recommending it to their clients.
-Of course the completed projects were often featured in lifestyle magazines and on the TV, with many a Travertine bathroom popping up on Grand Designs back in the day.
-As well as a good amount of media exposure Travertine's continued popularity has been generated through a significant reduction in price over a fairly short period of time.
-This was mainly due to the exporters, and factory owners, of the stone setting up in business in the UK and cutting prices.
+It all really started when Travertine tiles became popular with interior designers and architects using them in their designs and recommending to their clients.
+The completed projects were often featured in lifestyle magazines and on the TV, with many a Travertine bathroom popping up on Grand Designs back in the day.
+As well as a good amount of media exposure, Travertine's continued popularity has been generated through a significant reduction in price over a fairly short period of time.
+This was mainly due to the exporters and factory owners setting up in business in the UK and cutting prices.

 Choosing quality tiles

 Most Travertine comes from Turkey (as does most natural stone these days) and many of the main UK suppliers are now Turkish.
 Unfortunately, with lower prices has come lower quality.
 The notion of getting something for nothing from any supplier in any industry is nonsense and the generic nature of travertine (there are many quarries and hundreds of factories producing this) has led to some very shabby tiles being sold as Premium Grade when they are nothing more than basic lower grades or commercial grade.